Evert-R/findme-eat/README.md

 - While testing 'on location' in Amsterdam I found out it was impossible to see where you are on the results-map.
     - Added a blue pin so you can see where you are in the resultsmap.

+- While testing error messages on wider screens I discovered the lay-out of the page broke when wanted to switch back to my resultslist anmd the map.
+    - I let the error section use the details-sections' position on the bigger screen modes.

 ### Tools
 - [w3c Markup Validation](https://validator.w3.org)